utr1903/newrelic-berlin-event-2023-02-16/README.md

 ## Scenario

 You are the mighty support engineers.
-You are assigned to monitor some applications
+You are assigned to monitor some applications which:

-- which are not well instrumented
+- are not well instrumented
-- where you have no direct access to
+- you have no direct access to
-- which keep making end users pissed off because of random failures
+- keep making end users pissed off because of random failures

 The only tool you have is New Relic where the telemetry data are being sent to.
 Your mission is to put an end to this misery...